0x01mehedi/Dynamic-form-Validation/README.md

-# Velidartion-From-Velidation
+# Dynamic-From-Validation
-This is my Dynamic form validation check project using javascript.
+This is my Dynamic form validation check project using JavaScript.